Chief among these for email marketers are the “Mail Privacy Protection” and “Hide My Email.” features.

-To do this, email marketers will need to deliver more relevant messages to each subscriber.
+Email marketers must deliver more relevant messages to each subscriber to do this.
 That means that list segmentation will be even more critical than it already is.

 You wouldn’t deliver the same messages to a CMO that you would a CEO.
-Their concerns are completely different, and as a result, will need different messaging to respond.
+Their concerns are completely different, so they will need different messaging to respond.

 Of course, segmentation has always been an important tool in the email marketing toolbox — but with the shift in KPIs — segmentation will only become increasingly important.